 “So, how’s the wife?”

-“Not a lesbian,” I replied.
+“Not sleeping with other men,” I replied.

 They laughed.
 This time, I felt more inclined to join in with their laughter.
 Perhaps that’s what prompted Alex’s response.